 Audrey Thomas isn’t the only Canadian writer to have spent time in Greece.
 I almost called today’s post “resurrection man” because he resurrected his career, but I didn’t because something else I’m working on makes it quite clear that resurrection man is not a flattering thing to call someone.
 As anyone who reads the papers already knows, Leonard Cohen came out of retirement because his savings had disappeared.
 Once he started writing songs and touring again, he found that he was enjoying himself.
-Ok, so maybe his voice is not what it was, but there is something pleasurable about having these late gifts from someone who had absented himself from our lives.
+Okay, so maybe his voice is not what it was, but there is something pleasurable about having these late gifts from someone who had absented himself from our lives.

 There it is, one of the reasons writers leave home — to be freed.

-There is also much information available about his early life, and someone has compiled and added to it already.
+There is also much information available about Cohen’s early life, and someone has compiled and added to it already.
 That’s right, the book you’ve bought someone for Christmas: I’m Your Man: The Life of Leonard Cohen by Sylvie Simmons.

-In Montreal, Cohen studied at McGill, where he started writing poetry and also wrote fiction.
+In Montreal, Cohen studied at McGill University, where he started writing poetry and also wrote fiction.
 Then he made his way to London, and in 1960, went from London to Hydra, a Greek island that was already home to writers and artists.
 I think we might be visiting Leonard Cohen again in these pages.

 What other Canadian writers spent time in Greece?